By Crystal Adkins | Published | 12 Comments

 This great manufactured home is for sale in Florida and was newly remodeled by Newby Management, a leading property management company that serves residents and park owners.
 After 30 years of service, they’ve learned a thing or two about manufactured home makeovers and getting it ready for the market.

 Most of us are being enticed with colorful and complicated interior design concepts on Pinterest, so we forget how refreshing a calm, soothing style can be.
-Basic, muted color on every wall creates a unified space and makes the area appear larger.
-Thick, white trim provides architectural details and together, it all makes for a beautiful manufactured home makeover.
+Basic, muted color on every wall creates a unified space and makes the area appear larger. Â Thick, white trim provides architectural details and together, it all makes for a beautiful manufactured home makeover.

 Installing beadboard throughout the home adds a cozy, cottage feel to the home.
 Beadboard is continued onto the kitchen island to create a cohesive design that still separates the open floor plan well.

 Realtor’s often use this style, referred to as ‘builder grade,’ to quickly update the home and help potential buyers visualize their own style when viewing.
-Builder grade simply means the products are made of the average grade instead of custom made, high-quality materials.
+Builder grade simply means the products are made of average grade instead of custom made, high-quality materials.
 The colors are limited, usually white or neutral.
 These materials are widely available in most builder supply stores, like Lowe’s or Home Depot and can be bought at a substantial saving since the stores can buy the products in bulk and pass the savings off to the buyers.
-The builder’s grade style creates a clean slate for any style but can still stand on its own beautifully.
+The builders grade style creates a clean slate for any style but can still stands on its own beautifully.

 This double wide is a jewel.
 It’s been well-maintained and is situated in a park with mature trees and other neatly manicured properties.
 It will make a great home for anyone!